KOKUMUbooker/Pacman_game/README.md

 ### i) Pacman and Ghost Collision

 - Implemented using circle collision detection.
-- Involves having a circle surround the sprites (file images of the various characters) of the two entities.
+- Involves having a circle surround the sprites (png images of the various characters) of the two entities.
 - Calculates the Euclidean distance between the two entities.
 - Collision is detected if the distance between the two sprites is less than the sum of the two circle radii.